rbrickmn/tubescript/README.md

 - Click on any line in the transcript to jump to that timestamp in the video
 - Dark mode support that automatically adapts to system preferences
 - Export transcript functionality to save the content as a text file
+- Copy transcript to clipboard with a single click
-- Responsive design that works on both desktop and mobile devices
+- Fully responsive design with optimized mobile experience
+- Mobile-friendly UI with space-saving icon-only buttons
 - Custom logo and branding

 ## Technologies Used